tandemdude/confspec/README.md

 - `${VAR?}`
   - replaced with the value of the `VAR` environment variable
   - if `VAR` is unset during interpolation, it will be replaced with Python's `None` instead
+  - this operator cannot be applied to patterns within a longer string

 Most of these interpolation rules can be combined, except for a default value and the "None as default" flag.